ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 case it responds with the`AggregationJobResp`, or the job fails, in which case the Helper MUST abort with the error that caused the failure.

+Upon receipt of an `AggregationJobInitReq`, the Helper checks the following
+conditions:

-Upon receipt of an `AggregationJobInitReq`, the Helper checks if it recognizes the task ID.
-If not, then it MUST fail the job with error `unrecognizedTask`.
+* Whether it recognizes the task ID.
+If not, then the Helper MUST fail the job with error `unrecognizedTask`.

-Next, it checks that the batch mode indicated by `part_batch_selector.batch_mode` matches the task's batch mode.
-If not, the Helper MUST fail the job with error `invalidMessage`.
+* Whether the batch mode indicated by `part_batch_selector.batch_mode` matches the task's batch mode.
+If not, then the Helper MUST fail the job with error `invalidMessage`.

-Next, the Helper checks that the aggregation parameter is valid as described in
+* Whether the aggregation parameter is valid as described in
   {{agg-param-validation}}.
 If the aggregation parameter is invalid, then the Helper MUST fail the job with error `invalidAggregationParameter`.

-Next, the Helper checks that the report IDs in `AggregationJobInitReq.prepare_inits` are all distinct.
+* Whether  the report IDs in `AggregationJobInitReq.prepare_inits` are all distinct.
 If not, then the Helper MUST fail the job with error `invalidMessage`.

-To process the aggregation job, the Helper computes a response for each report share.
+The Helper then processes the aggregation job by computing a response for each report share.
 This includes the following structures:

 ~~~ tls-presentation
 enum {